 - Downloaded data unavailable/not a number values.
 If you download the data in the report, any values shown as ~ or - (not available/not a number) on the report will be zeros in the downloaded data.

 Data in the Search Analytics report is much more accurate than data in the older Search Queries report, and it is calculated differently.
 Here is a summary of the differences:

 - Individual page impression counts merged.
-The old Search Queries report counts every single page in the search results as an impression; the new Search Analytics report counts all links to the same site as a single impression (unless you group, filter, or compare by page).
+The old Search Queries report counts every single page in the search results as an impression; the new Search Analytics report counts all links to the same site as a single impression (unless you group, filter, or compare by page or search appearance).

 - Search properties and devices separated.
 The old Search Queries report has an option to filter by Web, Image, Mobile and Video, where Mobile means web searches from a mobile device.
 Mobile and desktop search metrics were combined for both images and videos.
 In the new Search Analytics report, the device type and the search type are separate.

 - Coverage and partial counts differ.
 The old Search Queries report and the Search Analytics report have different thresholds for how much data to store.
 This means that data coverage might not be the same for both reports, and summed values might be different between the two reports.

 - Image click count reduced.
 The new Search Analytics report counts only clicks on an expanded image (or on the "visit page" link) in an Image Search result that points to your page.
 The older Search Queries report counted any click on an image, expanded or not, in both Web Search and Image Search.
 This means that the click count will be lower, but more meaningful, in this new report.